Price to Earning (P/E) Ratio

 Price to Earnings ratio is calculated by dividing a company's stock price by its projected earnings per share (EPS) based on future earnings guidance.
 Since this calculation relies on estimated future earnings, it is often referred to as the estimated P/E ratio in stock market.
 Investors use the forward price-to-earnings ratio to evaluate a company's expected future performance and projected growth rate.

-Absolute P/E ratio and Relative P/E ratio
+What are absolute P/E ratio and relative P/E ratio?

 Absolute P/E is the current price-to-earnings ratio.
 Relative P/E compares it to historical averages or benchmarks to assess valuation in context: